 A service area with a history of operators, with three different operators currently providing a small range of catering and shopping facilities.

-Catering: on both sides: Burger King, Costa, Costa Express, Krispy Kreme
+Catering: on both sides: Burger King, Costa Coffee, Costa Express, f'real Milkshakes, Krispy Kreme

 plus northbound only: Greggs